chanzer0/NBA-DFS-Tools/README.md

 Packaged in this repository is an NBA optimzier for DraftKings and FanDuel, along with other tools you might find useful in helping you win your Cash games, Head-to-heads and Tournaments.
 You'll find installation and usage instructions below.
 Data input is in the format of [Awesemo](https://www.awesemo.com/join/#/) CSV export.
 Awesemo has great player projection and ownership predictions that can't be matched.
 Sign up and join in premium slack where DFS pros, including Alex "Awesemo" Baker himself, can answer your quetsions and help you win.

+This tool was created in conjunction with [@bjungwirth](https://github.com/bjungwirth) who is knowledgeable in both NBA DFS game theory as well advanced python data science and data strucures.
+You can check him out on [Twitter](https://twitter.com/blainejungwirth?lang=en) or read [his blog.](http://http://jungwirb.io/)

 ## Installation

 ### System requirements